tsipkens/mat-tfer-pma/README.md

 This is primarily done using a novel set of expressions derived from particle tracking methods, information for which is given in an associated paper [(Sipkens, Olfert, and Rogak, 2019a)][ast19],
-A function is also included to perform finite difference simulations of the particle number throughout the classifier and evaluate the resultant numerical transfer function.
+A method is also included to perform finite difference simulations of the particle number throughout the classifier and evaluate the resultant numerical transfer function.
 Further information on the different methods in this distributions is given as header information in each file, such that only a brief overview is provided here.

 This program contains two main components:

-1. A MATLAB package, tfer_PMA, which contains the relevant functions for evaluating the transfer function of a PMA.
+1. A MATLAB package, +tfer_PMA, which contains the relevant functions for evaluating the transfer function of a PMA.
 Such a package is designed to be imported into other projects (e.g. it has been imported into [mat-2d-aerosol-inversion][https://github.com/tsipkens/mat-2d-aerosol-inversion]),